Choosing the right niche for your new blog can be challenging – especially when your goal is making money.

 I’ll also give you some top tips on how to choose a niche for your blog.

-I’ve been blogging since 2012 – but it was only in 2020 that I finally learned SEO.
-I used my new-found skills to get my blog visible in Google and grow the traffic until it replaced the income from my London tech job.
+I’ve been blogging since 2013 – but it was only in 2020 that I finally learned SEO.
+I used my skills to get my blog visible in Google and grow the traffic until it replaced the income from my London tech job.

 My blogs now enable me to live abroad full-time – and it’s all thanks to the power of SEO.

 The Most Profitable Blog Niches in 2023 (And How to Choose One)

 There are loads of myths around blogging.
 Such as the one that says you can make money simply by ‘following your passion’.
 Or, ‘just write it, and they will come’.

 But those don’t work in 2023.
 The blogging landscape has become incredibly competitive.
 To build a moneymaking blog and avoid wasting your time – you must choose a profitable niche.

 Choosing the wrong niche is one of the most common mistakes new bloggers make.
 Let’s make sure you choose the right one.